 Our team is made up of qualified and qualifying coaches who volunteer their time to The MTPT Project because they are so passionate about empowering parents to live fulfilling professional and personal lives.

 As well as providing teachers with the space to articulate their goals and reflect upon their successes as part of the accreditation process, our coaches regularly appear at CoachMeets and networking events.
 They all have their own private practices, focusing on a whole range of expertise from leadership to conflict management, mental health and young people, prisons, resilience, yoga and business performance.
 Do explore their websites to see if any of their other work might be of interest to your networks.

-We have already supported two of our coaches in gaining their qualifying hours by providing them with coaching clients through our Accreditation process and are supporting four more coaches to do the same.
+We have already supported some of our coaches in gaining their qualifying hours by providing them with coaching clients through our Accreditation process.
 If you are training to be a coach and would like to take advantage of this mutually beneficial arrangement, please get into contact.

 Alice trained with a PGCE in Primary education in 2000, and as an Advanced Skills Teacher has worked closely with many teachers, developing strong partnerships to bring about confidence and change in the classroom.